Ionia County Drain Commissioner

 On this page you will find:

-The office of County Drain Commissioner is an elected position and is currently held by Mr. John M. Bush.
-Joan Nummer is the Deputy Drain Commissioner and Bruce Mulnix is the Soil Erosion Inspector / Drain Maintenance Supervisor.
+The office of County Drain Commissioner is an elected position and is currently held by Mr. Robert J. Rose.
+Lynda Wharry is the Deputy Drain Commissioner and Jarrod Thomas is the Soil Erosion Inspector / Drain Maintenance Supervisor.

-- Visiting the Courthouse - Our office is located in the Northeast corner of the basement of the Courthouse
+Our office is located in the northeast corner in the basement of the Main Courthouse

-The Michigan Drain Code (Public Act 40 of 1056, as amended) is the law that governs the responsibilities of the Drain Commissioner (see "Links" section of this website).
-The Drain Commissioner, John M. Bush and staff are responsible for the construction, operation, and maintenance of 375 established county drains in Ionia.
+The Michigan Drain Code (Public Act 40 of 1956, as amended) is the law that governs the responsibilities of the Drain Commissioner (see “Links” section of this website).
+The Drain Commissioner, Robert J. Rose, and staff are responsible for the construction, operation, and maintenance of 375 established county drains in Ionia.
 The Drain Commissioner also serves on the Board of Public Works and Lake Improvement Boards of all lakes in the County.
-County

 A drainage district is a defined area that contributes storm water runoff to a drain.
 A drain is established in one of two ways:

-A right-of-way or easement for construction and maintenance is obtained on behalf of the Drainage District along each side of the Drain prior to construction.
+A right-of-way or “easement” for construction and maintenance is obtained on behalf of the Drainage District along each side of the Drain prior to construction.
 The right-of-way along a County remains in effect for as long as the Drain continues in existence.
-Drain

 The Drain Commissioner is responsible for compiling all accounting records of financial activities for county drains and for preparation and maintaining records of the establishment and operation of all county drains.